 This drop-down window, in its new life, worked great as a reach through nesting box- and was much easier to use than the reach through nesting boxes I would install in my 100-year-old chicken coop after buying Hawk Hill a few years later.

 One of the most interesting things about this cast iron trough was pointed out to me by a retired farmer who delivered hay one afternoon.
-Pointing and laughing at my trough-turned-nesting box, he pointed out that that cast-iron fixture which had functioned well as both an animal waterer and now, as a shared nesting box, was actually an antique trough-style urinal in the mens’ restrooms of stadiums and event venues!
+Pointing and laughing at my trough-turned-nesting box, he pointed out that that cast-iron fixture which had functioned well as both an animal waterer and now, as a shared nesting box, was actually a creatively repurposed trough-style urinal from a mens’ restrooms of a stadium!

 Regardless of its modest beginnings, this long, slick trough with rounded, easy to clean edges and a slick enamel finish actually made an ideal shared nesting box.
 Chickens never could effectively argue in the “box,” because no one bird could get a solid footing to push another out-of-the-way.
 Each bird, sitting on a bit of hay to cushion between egg and trough, simply slid along the shared nesting box in the shallow, curved channels.